galasa-dev/galasa.dev/src/markdown-pages/docs/ecosystem/running-automation.md

         │   pom.xml
 ```

-As you can see, within the parent project is a test bundle, `com.example.company.mytests.group1` that contains a test class, `SIMBANKIVT.java`.
+Within the parent project is a test bundle, `com.example.company.mytests.group1` that contains a test class, `SIMBANKIVT.java`.
 The parent project also contains an OBR module which creates a OBR that describes the test bundle within the parent project.
 The parent _pom.xml_ stores the build mechanisms for the parent project and any child projects (modules) will inherit these build mechanisms.

 Points to note around naming conventions: